pat-mart/alpha_lib/README.md

 alpha_lib can accurately calculate the altitude and azimuth of a deep sky object at any location or time.

-The local or Greenwich mean sideral time and Julian date can also be calculated, in addition to other numerical values regarding the sun and timekeeping.
+The local or Greenwich mean sideral time and Julian date can also be calculated, in addition to other numerical values regarding the Sun and timekeeping.

 Furthermore, alpha_lib can calculate the rise and set times of an object, in addition to when (and where) an object will "peak" in the sky.